ugowe/locationTrivia-DataStoreRelationships-ios-0616/README.md

 ## Advanced

 Add functionality to get the users actual location.
-Keep in mind that significant changes to `CLLocation` were recently made with iOS 8, so resources older the September 2014 might be incorrect.
+Beware that significant changes to `CLLocation` were made with iOS 8, so resources older than September 2014 might be incorrect.